DawnScience/dawn-doc/org.dawnsci.documentation.developer/source/plotting.rst

 mode of plotting should be executed on the data received!
 This order is mandatory.
 See below for a list of modes.

-There are (at present) two axis map modes: DIRECT for independent (or separable) axes and FULL for dependent (or inseparable) axes.
-The distinction is that the DIRECT mode specifies a single dimension's index mapping so each dimension in a dataset is independent and separable.
-For example, the (x,y,z) values directly depend on indexes (i,j,k) so when we plot scalarfield(x,y,z) then we need one scalarfield array (indexed by [i,j,k]) and three axis datasets (xaxis[i], yaxis[j], zaxis[k]).

 A simple 3D plot example would look like this::

     # sfield is a 3D dataset